9 Foods to Help You Sleep

 Recipe to Try: Soy-Lime Roasted Tofu

 Foods made with soy such as tofu, miso and edamame, are rich in isoflavones.
 These compounds increase the production of serotonin, a brain chemical that influences the body's sleep-wake cycle.
 Adults who ate two or more soy servings a day slept longer and reported the best-quality sleep, according to a 2015 Nutrition Journal study.

-Recipe to Try: Blueberry Almond Chia Pudding
+Get the Recipe: Blueberry Almond Chia Pudding

 Eating more fiber could be key for better sleep.
 Eating fiber was associated with more restorative slow-wave sleep—the more you eat, the better you sleep—per a study published in the Journal of Clinical Sleep Medicine.
 Fiber prevents blood sugar surges that may lower melatonin.
 Get a fiber boost from beans, artichokes, bran cereal and quinoa.

-Recipe to Try: Roast Salmon with Chimmichurri Sauce
+Recipe to Try: Roasted Salmon Caprese

 Most fish—and especially salmon, halibut and tuna—boast vitamin B6, which is needed to make melatonin (a sleep-inducing hormone triggered by darkness), according to an article published in the Annals of the New York Academy of Sciences.